gottfrois/link_thumbnailer/README.md

  You also can set `limit` and `top` options at runtime:

  	object = LinkThumbnailer.generate('http://foo.com', :top => 10, :limit => 20)

+## Preview Controller

+For an easy integration into your application, use the builtin `PreviewController`.

+Take a look at the demo application [here](https://github.com/gottfrois/link_thumbnailer_demo).

+Basically, all you have to do in your view is something like this:

+	<%= form_tag '/link/preview', :method => 'post', :remote => true do %>
+		<%= text_field_tag :url %>
+		<%= submit_tag 'Preview' %>
+	<% end %>

+Don't forget to add this anywhere in your `routes.rb` file:

+	use_link_thumbnailer

+Note: You won't have to bother with this if you did runned the installer using:

+	$ rails g link_thumbnailer:install

+The `PreviewController` will automatically respond to json calls, returning json version of the preview object.
+Just like in the IRB console above.

 ## Configuration